NicolasHug/Surprise/doc/source/building_custom_algo.rst

 .. _building_custom_algo:

-How to build you own prediction algorithm
+How to build your own prediction algorithm
 =========================================

 This page describes how to build a custom prediction algorithm using Surprise.